wxWidgets/Phoenix/packaging/HOWTO-Release.rst

 1. Ensure the buildbot master and slaves are running, and that ~/release-builds on Havok is empty

-2. Ensure that the branch to be built has been pushed to github.com/RobinD42/Phoenix
+2. Ensure that the branch to be built has been pushed to github.com/wxWidgets/Phoenix

 3. Log in to buildbot master

-4. On the "Builders" page check all of the dist-* builders in the Force Selected Builds section
+4. On the "Builders" page click the "trigger-all-dist" builder at the bottom of the list.
+Next, click the force-build button.

-5. Set a name/value pair to buildargs/--release

-6. If a branch other than master should be used (for testing, etc.) then enter that branch name in the Branch field
+5. Add the name of the branch to the appropriate field, and click the "Do a release build?" checkbox.

-7. Click the Force Build button
+6. Click the force-build button

-8. Building wheel files for selected linux distros can be done while the other builds are still running.
+7. Building wheel files for selected linux distros can be done while the other builds are still running.
 Fetch the source tarball when it is finished and put it in Phoenix/dist.
 Run the following::

         python build.py build_vagrant --release --upload

-9. Go do something else for a couple hours...
+8. Go do something else for a couple hours...

-10. ...it's still not done, come back later.
+9. ...it's still not done, come back later.
 Or maybe tomorrow...